Build custom TOTP generator (iOS)

 code generation

 Implement a button that generates a TOTP code.
-When triggered, it should execute the following SDK call by passing the UUID parameter obtained in Step 5:
+When triggered, it should execute the following SDK call by passing the `UUID` parameter obtained in [Step 5](#step-5-register-secret-in-auth-app):

 // Generates TOTP code